Fraud Blocker

 Traveler budget ( for 2 people)

-From exhilarating souks to camel caravans in the desert, I advise you to plan an average budget of 900 € for 1 week in Morocco for two.
-This implies that you stay on a budget but at the same time can afford a few extras like a trip to the Moroccan desert or a night in a beautiful riad in Marrakech.
+From chaotic souks to camel silhouettes in the dunes, we’d plan an average budget of around €900 for one week in Morocco for two people.
+That assumes you’re traveling smart—budget-friendly most days, but still able to say “yes” to a few splurges like a desert trip or a night in a beautiful riad in Marrakech.

-Morocco budget for two people:
+Morocco budget for two people (a realistic baseline):

-- €50 per night for accommodation
+• €50 per night for accommodation

-- 25 € / day for the car
+• €25 per day for the car

 Other tips for planning your budget in Morocco